opdavies/oliverdavies.uk/source/_pages/cv.md

 ### Senior Drupal Developer at Appnovation (Cardiff, UK) - 2016 to 2017

 - Co-developed various Drupal 7 and 8 projects for UK, US and Canadian clients, including custom modules and themes.
-- Provided technical input to pre-sales opportunities, including the company’s first UK Drupal 8 project and first FTSE 100 client.
 - Link: <https://www.appnovation.com>

 ### Lead Drupal Developer at CTI Digital (Remote) - 2015 to 2016

 - Contributed to and helped support various existing Drupal 7 projects.
 - Improved my Drupal 8 knowledge via self-guided learning, focussing on custom module development and data migration.
-- Developed a prototype of a command-line application to generate and audit codebases, to reduce the onboarding time for Developers and ensure consistency across projects.
 - Link: <https://www.ctidigital.com>

 ### Senior Drupal Developer at Microserve (Bristol, UK) - 2015